Current Research Team

 Fiza Khader, Summer 2021

-Fiza Khader is a rising senior at NYU.
-She is pursuing a B.S in Science and Technology Studies with minors in Public Health and Biomolecular Science.
-She is interested in making a career in dentistry and is currently working with Dr. Woodson in the Department of Technology and Society, in researching the application of Nanotechnology for Health, Energy, and the Environment
+Fiza Khader was student at NYU.
+She pursued a B.S in Science and Technology Studies with minors in Public Health and Biomolecular Science.
+She is interested in making a career in dentistry and worked with Dr. Woodson in the Department of Technology and Society, in researching the application of Nanotechnology for Health, Energy, and the Environment

 |